Kaosarah/DannyMa_week2_challenge/README.md

 ```
---What was the volume of orders for each day of the week?
+--10.
+What was the volume of orders for each day of the week?

 SELECT DATEPART(day, CAST(order_time AS DATETIME2)) Day_of_week,
 COUNT(*) AS pizza_ordered
 FROM pizza_runner.customer_orders